rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

     - **First Name and Last Name (optional):** Enter the first and last name of the new contact.
     - **Display Name:** Enter the name that is displayed in the Global Address List.
     - **Username:** Enter the **Contact address**.
 This is not a physical mailbox.
-    - **External Email:** Enter the actual email address that you want to forward email to.
+    - **External Email:** Enter the actual email address to which you want to forward email.

        <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-contact-3.png %}" />